With Scarce Access To Interpreters, Immigrants Struggle To Understand Doctors' Orders

 When he moved to Minnesota, he couldn't sleep, but he still resisted seeking medical help because of his rudimentary English.
 Finally, a fall on the ice prompted a trip to a clinic, where he was able to use a phone-in French interpreter.

-For such patients, success in navigating the medical system depends on a variety of factors: What state you live in; whether you are in an urban or rural area; how many people speak your language nearby.
+For such patients, success in navigating the medical system depends on a variety of factors: Which state you live in; whether you are in an urban or rural area; how many people speak your language nearby.
 As it stands, there are no universally agreed-upon standards for training or licensing interpreters.
 Patients and providers often don't understand the law, and there is little funding for enforcement.

 Recent surveys of doctors show that expectations for language access are far from the norm.
 Of 1,563 physicians surveyed between 2011 and 2016 by Critical Measures, a consulting company in Minneapolis, roughly half were "relatively unfamiliar" or "unfamiliar" with the legal requirements of working with interpreters.